Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 So, basically, you can get Google Chat for free only if you have a personal Google account or Google Workspace plan.

-• 1:1 messaging,
+- 1:1 messaging,

-• Group conversations, and
+- Group conversations, and

-• Spaces (chat rooms)
+- Spaces (chat rooms).

-Yet, to be able to access admin controls, retain more data, or get more support, you’ll have to upgrade to a paid Google Workspace plan.
+To be able to access admin controls, retain more data, or get more support, you’ll have to upgrade to a paid Google Workspace plan.

-Create your free professional workspace in Pumble
+Create your workspace in Pumble

-This is what I appreciate about Pumble — it grows with your team, giving you more of everything at each pricing plan and not just some random vanity feature to try to justify the high price.
+This is what I appreciate about Pumble — it grows with your team, giving you more of everything at each pricing plan, and not just some random vanity feature to try to justify the high price.

 Unfortunately, Google Chat’s full power is attached to Workspace, which comes with bloated features and high prices.

-You can get their cheapest paid plan — Business Starter — for $7 per user per month, paid monthly, or $6.30 if you pay annually.
+You can get their cheapest paid plan, Business Starter, for $7 per user per month, paid monthly, or $6.30 if you pay annually.
 This upgrade lets you add other Google tools like Gmail with AI assistant, Docs, Drive, and Meet.

 Other Google Chat plans include:

-• Business Standard at $12.60 per user per month (paid annually) that adds meeting recording and Gemini AI assistant in Docs and Meet,
+- Business Standard at $12.60 per user per month (paid annually) that adds meeting recording and Gemini AI assistant in Docs and Meet,

-• Business Plus at $22 per user per month that offers improved security and advanced management controls, and
+- Business Plus at $22 per user per month that offers improved security and advanced management controls, and

 On the other hand, Google Chat makes more sense for you price-wise if you’re already paying for Workspace and if your business depends on scheduling, Drive, and deep Google integrations.

-And, even then, I think Pumble still might be a good option, having core Google apps integration, but without the app bloat and the team conversations spiraling into chaos.
+And, even then, I think Pumble might still be a good option, having core Google apps integration, but without the app bloat and the team conversations spiraling into chaos.

 Pumble vs Google Chat: Pumble is designed with a clear purpose, while Google Chat feels disconnected